 If it does not cause you intense pain, a gentle massage on the lump or milk duct itself can also be beneficial.

 The best way to treat mastitis and keep it from recurring is to ensure your breasts are emptied of breast milk.
 Nurse frequently, and work with a lactation consultant if needed to ensure your baby is latching and transferring milk well.

 Varying nursing positions — in a dangling feeding position, for instance — and nursing as much as possible with the affected breast will help treat mastitis.

 If you’re unable to nurse, invest in a good breast pump and be diligent in finding a pumping schedule and technique that works for you.

 How Long Does Mastitis Last?

 After you begin antibiotics, you should start seeing improvement within two days.
-That being said, every case is different.
-Depending on the severity of your infection, it may take a few weeks to be completely healed.
+However, every case is different.
+Depending on the severity of your infection, it may take a few weeks to heal completely.

 It’s essential you finish your round of antibiotics, even if you feel great after a few days.
 If you don’t, the infection may come back stronger than before.

-You may be confused — if your breast is experiencing so much pain, how can you nurse?
+You may be wondering — if your breast is in so much pain, how can you nurse?
 Isn’t your breast milk affected if you have an infection?